PlanetConectus/LoopBack4ReactAdminExample/README.md

 ### Start the servers

-after setting the changes that we mention in the previous section we start turning the servers and discover how easy is to `create` and `modify` or `delete` a `product` or a `user`
+after setting up the changes that we mention in the previous section we start turning the servers and discover how easy is to `create` and `modify` or `delete` a `product` or a `user`

+**I- Start the backend server**

-1. get in `LoopBack4ReactAdminExample/BackendLoopbackV4/ecommerce` and run the command `npm start`
+get in `LoopBack4ReactAdminExample/BackendLoopbackV4/ecommerce` and run the command `npm start`

 ``` ruby
 > node -r source-map-support/register .